kleinfidia/chat-time/README.md

 # chat-time
-Chat application using expo and <<firebase authentication
+## real-time Chat application using expo and firebase authentication